 - The benefits of seaweed are largely unspoken.
 By advocating the benefits of seaweed and increasing the awareness of the benefits we can push for this large scale large-scale shift in its use to occur.

-Perhaps Ironically, the former executive of oil giant Shell is expanding into seaweed production.
+Perhaps ironically, the former executive of oil giant Shell is expanding into seaweed production.

 With this background and considering their experience in managing the difficulties of working both with and against the ocean, this is important.

-There are plans to grow huge underwater forests of Giant Kelp seaweed off the coast of Namibia.
+There are plans to grow huge underwater forests of giant kelp seaweed off the coast of Namibia.

-Oh, and creating hundreds of thousands of jobs at the same time.
+And creating hundreds of thousands of jobs at the same time.

-Hence, it appears that we are only just beginning to understand how a naturally occurring product that precedes us all, can help solve pressing world problems.
+Hence, it appears that we are only just beginning to understand how a naturally occurring product that precedes us all can help solve pressing world problems.